 Introduction to LTRIM() in SQL

-The Structured Query Language (SQL) comes with the privilege of string functions, which are used chiefly for manipulating the strings and LTRIM() is an SQL inbuilt string function which is used to remove the presence of any leading spaces or empty spaces from the left-hand side in a string and also the LTRIM() function can be used to remove specified characters or substring from the left-hand side of the given string.
+The Structured Query Language (SQL) comes with the privilege of string functions, which are used chiefly for manipulating the strings, and LTRIM() is an SQL inbuilt string function that is used to remove the presence of any leading spaces or empty spaces from the left-hand side in a string and also the LTRIM() function can be used to remove specified characters or substring from the left-hand side of the given string.

 Syntax: